-- The SPC Chair notifies the Program Director and Dean of SMS of all SPC decisions. - The Campus Security Team, Registrar, Financial Aid Officer, Manager of Exam Services, and LMU PA Harrogate faculty/staff are notified if a decision(s) results in student dismissal or deceleration. - Within three (3) business days following the meeting, the student receives notification of the SPC's decision(s) and relevant instructions/expectations via the student's University-issued student email account. - When the SPC decides to delay progression in the program or dismissal in the absence of the student, the student is informed of the SPC's decision in person or via telephone communication by the SPC Chair in addition to receiving email notification as stated above.
+- The SPC Chair notifies the Program Director, Dean of SMS, and the respective Director of Didactic or Clinical Education of all SPC decisions. - The Campus Security Team, Registrar, Financial Aid Officer, Manager of Exam Services, and LMU PA Harrogate faculty/staff are notified if a decision(s) results in student dismissal or deceleration. - Within three (3) business days following the meeting, the student receives notification of the SPC's decision(s) and relevant instructions/expectations via the student's University-issued student email account.